ConwayC1987/BlackJack/README.md

 ![Game on different devices](/images/amIresponive.png)

-Here is a live link to the game [Try it](https://blackjack-by-ciaran-c.herokuapp.com/)
+Here is a live link to the game [Try it](https://blackjack-by-ciaran-conway.herokuapp.com/)

+Here is a link to my repository [here](https://github.com/ConwayC1987/BlackJack)
 ***

 # BLACKJACK